-Connectivity options include an HDMI 2.0, a DisplayPort 1.2, a mini-DisplayPort 1.2, a headphones jack, and a dual-USB 3.0 hub (two downstream plus one upstream).
+Connectivity options include HDMI 2.0, DisplayPort 1.2, mini-DisplayPort 1.2, a headphones jack, and a dual-USB 3.0 hub (two downstream plus one upstream).

 Price & Similar Monitors

-While the ASUS XG32VQ does offer an amazing image quality and a smooth performance, we feel that it has plenty of unnecessary features which we would gladly trade for a motion blur reduction technology.
+While the ASUS XG32VQ does offer amazing image quality and smooth performance, we feel that it has plenty of unnecessary features which we would gladly trade for motion blur reduction.

-Luckily, such alternative exists at an even lower cost which is why we recommend the LG 32GK650F over the ASUS XG32VQ – and the LG 32GK850F if you have an NVIDIA graphics card.
+Luckily, such an alternative exists at an even lower cost which is why we highly recommend the Gigabyte G32QC over the ASUS XG32VQ.

 |Aspect Ratio||16:9 (Widescreen)|